Awsomgamr999/StellarAnalytics/README.md

 - Uses a safe writable directory so it works even if the game is installed in protected locations like Program Files.

 ## Source Code
-The complete source code for StellarAnalytics is available on GitHub.
+The complete source code for StellarAnalytics is available on the [GitHub](https://github.com/Awsomgamr999/StellarAnalytics/tree/main).